Françoise Héritier: Early life and education

+She studied history, geography, and then ethnology at the Sorbonne University and at the Musée de l'Homme.
+She said that, a seminar given by Claude Lévi-Strauss at the Sorbonne University, in which he talked about the "joking relationship in Fiji", sparked her decision to study ethnology.

+Career

+In 1957, Héritier went on a mission in French Upper Volta (now Burkina Faso) with the anthropologist Michel Izard, whom she would later marry, with the Samo people.
+She became a specialist in African ethnology, and joined the French National Centre for Scientific Research (CNRS) in 1967.

+Like Claude Lévi-Strauss and his successor Philippe Descola, Françoise Héritier was first a study director at the School for Advanced Studies in the Social Sciences (EHESS) from 1980.
+Her field of social research focused in particular on male dominance, kinship systems, and the incest taboo.

+In 1982 she was appointed Chair of Anthropology at the Collège de France, as the successor to Lévi-Strauss.
+She was only the second woman to hold this position, the first being Jacqueline de Romilly.
+She held the inaugural chair of Comparative Study of African Societies from 1983.

+From 1998 to 2001, she was a member of the CNRS ethics committee.

+Theories and works

-Françoise Héritier was part of the structuralism movement.
+Héritier was part of the structuralism movement.
 She is well known for her works in the theory of alliances and the prohibition of incest based on the notion of the circulation of women in the society.
-She brings the concepts of the “identical” and its “repulsive frustration”, in the continuity of the approaches of Claude Lévi-Strauss and Alfred Radcliffe-Brown.
-In her conception of the societies, she especially focuses on the concepts of “nature” and “environment”.
+She brings the concepts of the "identical" and its "repulsive frustration", in the continuity of the approaches of Lévi-Strauss and Alfred Radcliffe-Brown.
+In her conception of the societies, she especially focuses on the concepts of "nature" and "environment".

-Like Claude Lévi-Strauss and his successor Philippe Descola, Françoise Héritier was first a study director at the EHESS, and was in 1982 elected at the Collège de France at the Chair of Anthropology (successor to Claude Lévi-Strauss).
-From 1998 to 2001, she was a member of the CNRS ethics committee.

 In her book Masculin/Féminin, she noted that the distinction between the feminine and the masculine is universal and that exists everywhere; and that the male is always considered superior to the women.
 However, she showed in her book, Masculin/Féminin I et II, De la Violence, through numerous examples, the hierarchical thinking regarding men and women is a cultural construct—and therefore to be revisited.
 She called this concept "the differential valence of the sexes" (la valence différentielle des sexes) that she preferred to the concept of the masculine domination used by Pierre Bourdieu or Maurice Godelier.

+Other activities

+In February 2005 Héritier addressed an international conference organised by several women's rights organisations and held in Paris, entitled "United against Fundamentalism and for Equality".